arexbold/TripleBondChallenge/README.md

 ### Bug Catching Scout Reward
 - After you beat gym 4, you are now rewarded with a scouted mon!
 Congratulations on getting here.
 Now that you know what your team lacks, it's time to search for the missing piece to your trio!
 - You're allowed to use 1 of the 3 TMs that are leading up to the Bug Catching Contest.
-TMs 28, 65, 12.
+  - TM from National Park
+  - TM from Burnt Tower
+  - TM outside west exit of Ecruteak
 - All mons in the Bug Catching Contest are level 30 so there are no level restrictions.
 - You are only allowed to catch 3 Pokemon to look at and decide on **only one** that you'll use.
 If you don't like any of them that's fine.
 You can choose to keep your original three but you **cannot** use the Move Relearner since you've scouted.
 - If one of your Pokemon happens to die from scouting, you are no longer allowed to catch the mon that killed your mon.
 You do not reset.